Data Sources

 Source: US Geological Survey — Earthquake Hazards Program

 Earthquake history data is sourced from the USGS FDSN Event API, which provides access to the USGS earthquake catalog.
 This includes magnitude, depth, location, and date for all recorded earthquakes going back decades.
-HazardProfile loads M4.0+ earthquakes for the contiguous US over the past 5 years.
+HazardProfile loads M4.0+ earthquakes for the contiguous US over the past 5 years; the national overview page highlights the most recent M4.5+ events, while city profile pages show all M4.0+ within 50 miles.

 Coverage: Nationwide, M4.0+ · Updated: Real-time (loaded periodically to database) · API: earthquake.usgs.gov/fdsnws/event/1/query